sibi-narendran/zendesk-alternative/backend/README.md

-# deskpilot Backend API
+# dooza Backend API

-Backend API server for collecting and managing email submissions from the deskpilot landing page.
+Backend API server for collecting and managing email submissions from the dooza landing page.

 ## Features